RahulRoy-rsp/RedShift_Fundamentals/README.md

-# RedShift_Fundamentals
+# Redshift Fundamentals
-This Repository contains some of the Redshift fundamentals
+This Repository contains a few Redshift fundamentals.